frutiger/bdemeta/README.md

 ### UNITS
 <a name="units"></a>

-`bde-meta` supports dependencies that are not package groups.
+`bde-meta` supports dependencies that are not package groups (i.e. 'units').
 This can be useful when depending on headers and libraries provided by the system.
 By default, such dependencies introduce no new cflags or ldflags, unless such a flag has been specified with a `--<name>.cflag` or `--<name>.ldflag`.

 ### EXAMPLES